-We have established our own sales force in the U.S., Japan and Europe for VYVGART for the treatment of gMG.
-We plan to expand our own sales and marketing capabilities and promote our products and product candidates if and when regulatory approval has been obtained in the relevant jurisdictions.
-For example, we established argenx Canada in the first quarter of 2022 in preparation for a potential Health Canada approval request and if granted commercial launch in Canada.
-We also established argenx UK in August 2022 in preparation for potential MHRA approval.
+We have established our own sales force in the U.S., Japan, Europe, Canada and the UK for VYVGART for the treatment of gMG.
+We plan to expand our own sales and marketing capabilities and promote our products and product candidates in other regions if we decide there is a business case to do so after regulatory approval has been obtained.

 Development and commercialization may also be done through collaborations with third parties.
-In January 2021, we entered into an exclusive out-license agreement with Zai Lab, a commercial-stage biopharmaceutical company, for the development and commercialization of efgartigimod in Greater China (Zai Lab Agreement).
-Zai Lab filed for approval in the PRC in the second quarter of 2022.
-Under the Zai Lab Agreement, we received a \$75.0 million upfront payment in the form of 568,182 newly issued Zai Lab shares calculated at a price of \$132.0 per share, a \$75.0 million guaranteed non-creditable, non-refundable development cost-sharing payment and a \$25.0 million milestone payment in connection with FDA approval of VYVGART (Zai Lab Payments).
-We will also be eligible for tiered royalties based on annual net sales of efgartigimod in Greater China.
+In January 2021, we entered into an exclusive out-license agreement with Zai Lab (Zai Lab Agreement), a commercial-stage biopharmaceutical company, for the development and commercialization of efgartigimod in Greater China.
+Zai Lab announced approval of VYVGART in Mainland China in June 2023 for the treatment of adult gMG patients.
+Under the Zai Lab Agreement, we received and continue to be eligible for certain milestone payments and royalties based on annual net sales of efgartigimod in Greater China.

 In October 2021, we announced an exclusive distribution agreement with Medison to commercialize efgartigimod for gMG in Israel (Medison Agreement).
-Medison will also be responsible for seeking requisite regulatory approvals, and Medison filed for approval in Israel in the second quarter of 2022.
-On June 6, 2022 we announced an exclusive multiregional agreement with Medison to commercialize efgartigimod in 14 countries, including Poland,

-Hungary, Slovenia, Czech Republic, Romania, Bulgaria, Lithuania, Croatia, Slovakia, Estonia, Latvia, Greece, and Cyprus, for the treatment of adult patients with gMG (Medison Multi-Regional Agreement).
+Medison filed for and obtained approval for VYVGART in Israel in April 2023.
+On June 6, 2022 we announced an exclusive multi-regional agreement with Medison to commercialize efgartigimod in 14 countries, including Poland, Hungary, Slovenia, Czech Republic, Romania, Bulgaria, Lithuania, Croatia, Slovakia, Estonia, Latvia, Greece, and Cyprus, for the treatment of adult patients with gMG (Medison Multi-Regional Agreement).